openlawlibrary/taf/docs/updater/specification.md

   "name":  "some_repo_name"
 }

 Where namespace and name map to `namespace/name` format.
-This data is expected to exist and used by the update process when only `library_dir` is specified. `info.json` metadata is located inside a `protected` targets folder.
+This data is expected to exist and be used by the update process when only `library_dir` is specified. `info.json` metadata is located inside a `protected` targets folder.
 This folder is expected to be signed by a quorum of keys.

 #### Scripts